DanielEvansLab/DanielEvansLab.github.io/projects5.md

 This component of the Longevity Genomics project will focus on the analysis and integration of existing community data related to drug-like small molecules with longevity promoting properties.
 The assembly of this **Longevity Drug** data set will be based on the following activities:

-1. Identify target proteins, pathways and biological networks affiliated with longevity in humans and other organisms.
-The candidate set of longevity-affecting genes (LAGs) will be obtained from existing community data sets including the research outcomes from the other projects of the Longevity Genomics consortium (projects 1-4).
+1. Identify target proteins, pathways and biological networks associated with longevity in humans and other organisms.
+The candidate set of LAGs will be obtained from existing community data sets including the research outcomes from the other projects of the Longevity Genomics consortium (projects 1-4).
 2. Systematically identify LAG-modulating small molecules by integrating several large-scale community data sources such as data from drug databases (_e.g._ Drugbank), bioassay databases (_e.g._ PubChem Bioassay, ChEMBL), literature, drug-related gene expression fingerprints (_e.g._ LINCS), genetic (_e.g._ GWAS) and phenotype resources.
 This will also include nearest neighbors of LADs sharing with them structural, physicochemical or biological properties.
 3. The **Longevity Drugs** collection will be shared with the community in form of a Bioconductor data package (portable SQLite database) containing the LAD structures, activity data, property descriptors and evidence classifications.